 Thus, the Z7’s image quality is higher, it is smaller and offers more interesting features for the price they charge you.
 It has a 45.7-MP sensor and though both cameras work on full-frame sensors, Canon’s has a smaller pixel count.
 This lowers the image resolution along with the number of details and shortens the amount you can crop off without losses.

 Comparing Canon vs Nikon videos, it seems like the former has only one fps less.
-But in reality, when you shoot with continuous AF, Canon limits you to 5 fps while Nikon still gives you all the 9 fps it declares.
+But in reality, when you shoot with continuous AF, the best Canon for video limits you to 5 fps while Nikon still gives you all the 9 fps it declares.

 But there are some considerable benefits EOS R can beat its rival with.
 For instance, better executed AF and high ISO performance, plus a wider range of supported lenses.
 On the other hand, Z7 offers built-in stabilization which is a major advantage.